 Total Posts : 9208

-How long have you been sick?
-Below is a Lyme disease symptom list.
+Do you have Lyme disease?
+Below is a Lyme symptom list.
 You can have any combination of symptoms.

 Unexplained fevers, sweats, chills, or flushing

 Unexplained weight change--loss or gain

 Unexplained hair loss

 Sexual dysfunction or loss of libido

 Change in bowel function-constipation, diarrhea